19th Biennial Convention

 Learn more about Thorn’s work and strategy to eliminate child sexual abuse material at https://www.thorn.org/csam-strategy/Join the NATCA Charitable Foundation in supporting Thorn to give vulnerable children a voice.

-As one of two union hotels in the state of Texas, the 18th Biennial Convention Committee is excited to join our membership at the Marriott Marquis Houston.
+As one of two union hotels in the city of Houston, the Houston Convention Committee is excited to join our membership at the Marriott Marquis Houston.
 Located in downtown Houston, the hotel has spacious guest rooms and suites with pool, park, or city views and deluxe amenities.
 The hotel boasts an infinity pool and the world’s largest Texas-shaped rooftop lazy river.
 Access Houston attractions easily from the theater district to shopping on foot or via the METRORail lines.

 Convention 101: Selecting Local Delegates